thiago-mlima/thiago-mlima/README.md

 <div align="left">

 I'm an BI Lead with over 7 years of experience in data analytics and engineering, including 2+ years in leadership roles.
 I specialize in Analytics Engineering and Data Visualization, with a proven track record of leading end-to-end analytical projects and promoting best practices.
 My tools of choice include Tableau, Power BI, dbt, Databricks, SQL, and Python.
-Feel free reach out.
+Feel free to reach out.

 </div>